List of YuYu Hakusho characters: Rinku

 Rinku (鈴駒) is a young demon who uses yo-yos to attack.
 Rinku is childish and playful.
 He often annoys those around him.
 He is the first fighter on his team to step forward in the ring, fighting Kuwabara.
 Rinku controls his yo-yos by channeling his aura through the strings, is very acrobatic, and is capable of healing his wounds with his demon energy.
 He defeats Kuwabara by ring out, though he is quick to cheer for Team Urameshi after his own team's loss.
 During the fight for control of the Demon Plane, Rinku is one of the demons that Genkai and Kurama train to fight for Yomi, though they eventually all disband to fight individually in the Demon Plane Unification Tournament.
 At the end of the series, he is seen with Sasuga, a female demon who defeated him in the tournament and with whom he fell in love.

 Roto

 Roto (呂屠), a demon who can form a sickle on top of his hand, is the second member to fight.
 He has his familiars stalk Kurama's human mother to force him into submission, until the plant Kurama planted in Roto blooms, killing him.

 Zeru

 Zeru (是流) is a demon with control over fire.
-He is the team leader and his power is far greater than his teammates, with the exception of Chu.
+He is the team leader, and his power is far greater than his teammates', except for Chu.
 Because of this, Hiei quickly beats him by summoning powers he can not yet completely control, leaving his right arm severely injured.
 The remaining team members run away after Hiei displays his power.